offchan42/HoNNeT/README.md

   exploration/visualization
 - `honnet_loader.ipynb` loads the trained model and save it for later use in multiple formats
-- Other files has been explained at the [web repository](https://github.com/off99555/HoNNeT-web) because they are the same.
+- Other files are explained at the [web repository](https://github.com/off99555/HoNNeT-web) because they are the same.